Information for New Members

 You have to be considered ready by our D.C.'s in order to take a test.
 There is also a minimum age for each test.
 You can take the D test in the calendar year you turn 8, the D+ the year you turn 10, the C test the year you turn 12, then Riding and Road Safety is mandatory before you take C+.
-You may take the C+ test the year you turn 14, and then the B test the year you turn 16, followed by B+ Test from age 18, which qualifies you to instruct.
+You may take the C+ test the year you turn 14, and then the B test the year you turn 16, followed by the Foundation Coach qualification (formerly known as B+ test) from age 18, which qualifies you to instruct.
 After that you may consider taking the H and A tests.

 What other events will I be able to participate in?

 You will be able to take part in One Day Event, Hunter Trial, Mounted Games, Minimus and Tetrathlon competitions organised by other local branches and by the I.P.C.
 Details on I.P.C. website.
 We run a Jumps Ahead league in Autumn and of course the highlight of the year is Summer Camp in July.

 You must have attended five mounted rallies since last July to be eligible for Summer Camp.
 This rule is not negotiable!